- Your Government

-Delhi Township has eight parks totaling almost 100 acres, which include a beachfront swimming area and four pavilions to rent.
+Delhi Township has seven parks and several other public recreation amenities and areas, which include a beachfront swimming area and four pavilions to rent.
 For pavilion rentals call the Parks and Recreation Department at 517-694-1549.

 Park Hours are from 8 a.m. until dusk year round (except for the Bike and Skate Park).

 Dogs are allowed in Township Parks and must be on a leash and controlled at all times.
 Please pick up after your Dog.
 Lose dogs can be reported to the Delhi Division Ingham County Sheriff's office at 694-0045.

 - Delhi Trails - Our paved trails are a wonderful destination for walkers, hikers, joggers, cyclists, rollerbladers and more.